Shining light on magnetic monopoles through high-energy muon colliders: Introduction

 \section{Introduction}

 Magnetic monopoles (MMs) with magnetic charge were motivated by electric-magnetic symmetry.
-Dirac first proposed that the existence of MMs could increase the symmetry of Maxwell's equations and explain the quantization electric charge~\cite{Dirac:1931kp}.
+Dirac first proposed that the existence of MMs could increase the symmetry of Maxwell's equations and explain the quantization of electric charge~\cite{Dirac:1931kp}.
 It was realized that any UV completion theory of an interacting $U(1)$ gauge field should contain MMs~\cite{CompletenessHypothesis}.
-Recent research shows that the virtual effect of MMs can also provide axion potential if the axion couples to the electric-magnetic gauge field~\cite{Fanjiji}.
+Recent research shows that the virtual effect of MMs can provide axion potential if the axion couples to the electric-magnetic gauge field~\cite{Fanjiji}.
+MMs can also play as the role of dark matter candidate~\cite{darkcandidate}.
 The monopole can be treated as a hypothetical point particle.
 These point-like particles with unknown spin and mass carry a magnetic charge that is an integral multiple of the fundamental Dirac charge

 where $\alpha_{\rm em}\thickapprox1/137$ is the fine-structure constant, $N$ is an integer, $e$ is the electric charge, and $g_D = 68.5e$ is the fundamental Dirac charge.